tiyd-python-2015-08/assigments/08--What-To-Watch/README.md

 * Find the average rating for a movie by id
 * Find the name of a movie by id
 * Find all ratings for a user

+Write methods to handle the above use cases, and then write some tests and load in some test data to ensure they work.

 ### Step 2